Iced Coconut Milk Latte Recipe

 2. Add your extras

-We recommend stirring this into the espresso directly if you want to add any extras such as honey or vanilla.
+We haven’t added any extras to our recipe.
+But if you wish to, you can add honey or vanilla.
+We recommend stirring them into the espresso directly.
 This will ensure it’s fully dissolved.
 The only exception is anything you want to sprinkle on top, such as cinnamon.

 Top tip: Granulated sugar is slow to dissolve in cold liquids, so if you’re using cold brew and table sugar for this recipe, try making a simple syrup first (3).